MisunderstoodDesperado/odin-recipes/README.md

 # recipes
 A simple website of recipes

-This will demostrate an understandin of the basics of a website
+This will demostrate an understanding of the basics of a website